Updated April 13, 2021

 Many cases of degenerative myelopathy are probably misdiagnosed

 It starts with Google.
-Don’t get me wrong, I like Google.
-But put in either “weak back legs” or “dragging back legs” and you might only get the wikipedia page on degenerative myelopathy (DM).
+Put in either weak back legs or dragging back legs and you might only get the wikipedia page on degenerative myelopathy (DM).

 What Is Degenerative Myelopathy?